beast-dev/doc/tutorials/travel_history/travel_history.md

           mustDisplayAllLocations = TRUE)
 ```

+Such a Markov jump trajectory plot depicts the ancestral transition history between locations from the sampling location of a specific taxon/sample (top of the plot) to the location of origin as inferred from the data set (bottom of the plot).
+Each trajectory plot constitutes a summary from a posterior tree distribution with Markov jump history annotation.
-Finally, we can compare the different Markov jump plots to assess the ancestral state reconstructions under each model:
+We can compare these different Markov jump trajectory plots to assess the ancestral state reconstructions under each model:

 {% include image.html file="markov_jump_trajectories.png" width="80%" prefix=root_url %}